 One of the most significant strategic changes I made was to stop slaving over the computer for hours writing articles nobody read, and posting on social media without a clear strategy.

 What did I do instead?
-I used the power of leverage.
+I used the power of influencer marketing.

-Leverage can take many forms, but what has worked for me is to leverage existing audiences to grow my own and attract the right potential clients.
+I learned how to leverage my connections with leaders of existing audiences (influencers) to grow my list and attract the right potential clients.